SunnyJohal/ee-currency-convertor-api/README.md

 ## Read service docs

-To read the open api docs for this service and try the api.
+To read the open api docs for this service and try the api endpoints.

 ```bash
 # start the service